top of page

 In 2014, the Kosove Society had the opportunity to take a service learning trip to India.
 Six Kosove undergraduates and Dr. Kiki Caruson traveled to Maharashtra, India to participate in the 4th Indian Student Parliament and conduct survey research on the political attitudes of Indian youth.
 After surviving the Polar Vortex in New York City and an extended stay in New Jersey, the Kosove students interacted with Indian students, stayed on campus at the Maharashtra Institute of Technology, visited temples and other historical and cultural sites, and tried a host of new and exciting foods!
 Additionally, Andrew Schwartz and Lauren Richardson presented to an audience of over 10,000 people, including students, political leaders, and dignitaries, on the topics of 'Innovation in Education' and 'Consumption and Inequality,' respectively.
 Each student received a certificate for completing the course from MIT in Pune, India.
 The Kosoves greatly enjoyed this challenging cultural immersion and its focus on public service.

-Peru, 2015
+PERU 2015

 December 5-12